StevePro7/PlatformerSMS/README.md

 void(*draw)(void *);
 void draw_actor_player(void *p)
 draw_actor_player

+Spent the rest of this evening wrestling with the sprite tile limitations and when I constantly load sprite tiles during game play than this kills performance!

 05/03/2019
 Did animation sprite test this morning with ROM banking and seems that the min-max is 256-447